Alex Ferguson: Legacy

 Many of Ferguson's former players have gone on to become football managers themselves, including Tony Fitzpatrick, Alex McLeish, Gordon Strachan, Mark McGhee, Willie Miller, Neale Cooper, Bryan Gunn, Eric Black, Billy Stark, Bryan Robson, Steve Bruce, Mark Hughes, Roy Keane, Paul Ince, Chris Casper, Mark Robins, Darren Ferguson, Ole Gunnar Solskjær, Henning Berg, Andrei Kanchelskis, Michael Appleton, Ryan Giggs, David Healy, Gabriel Heinze, Paul Scholes, Gary Neville, Jaap Stam, Michael Carrick, Wayne Rooney and Phil Neville.
 Three of these have subsequently managed Manchester United: Giggs (interim player-manager in 2014), Solskjær (2018 to 2021), and Carrick (interim manager in 2021).

-The phrase "squeaky-bum time" coined by Ferguson in reference to the tense final stages of a league competition has been included in the Collins English Dictionary and the Oxford English Dictionary.
+The phrase "squeaky-bum time", coined by Ferguson in reference to the tense final stages of a league competition, was included in the Collins English Dictionary and the Oxford English Dictionary.

 A bronze statue of Ferguson, designed by Scottish sculptor Philip Jackson, was unveiled outside Old Trafford on 23 November 2012.
 On 14 October 2013, Ferguson attended a ceremony where a road near Old Trafford was renamed from Water's Reach to Sir Alex Ferguson Way.
 In July 2021, Aberdeen commissioned sculptor Andy Edwards to sculpt a bronze statue of Ferguson.
-This was unveiled at Aberdeen's Pittodrie stadium on 25 February 2022, and the on the following day Ferguson was presented with a maquette of the statue.
+This was unveiled at Aberdeen's Pittodrie stadium on 25 February 2022, and on the following day Ferguson was presented with a maquette of the statue.

 A documentary about Ferguson's career titled Sir Alex Ferguson: Never Give In was released in UK cinemas on 27 May 2021 and was made available on Amazon Prime Video in the UK and Ireland on 29 May.
 It includes interviews from Ferguson himself, his family, doctors and former players who he managed throughout his career.
+Ferguson also inspired author Jilly Cooper to write a novel, Tackle!, based on football.

 Personal life

-Ferguson lives in Wilmslow, Cheshire, with his wife, Cathy (née Holding).
-They married in 1966 and have three sons: Mark (born 1968); and twins Darren (born 1972), who was also a professional footballer and most recently a manager of Peterborough United; and Jason, who runs an events management company.
+Ferguson lives in Wilmslow, Cheshire, and was married to Cathy Holding from 1966 until her death in October 2023.
+They had three sons together: Mark (born 1968); and twins Darren, who was also a professional footballer and currently the manager of Peterborough United; and Jason (born 1972), who runs an events management company.
 Jason directed the 2021 documentary Sir Alex Ferguson: Never Give In about his father.